 Discussion

-The present experiment was designed to replicate and extend some key conditions from the Ben-Ami Bartal et al. (2011) study, in which rats chose between social release and food.
-The present research focused on two main findings and related conclusions from that study: (1) rats chose food and social release with similar latencies, and therefore, food and social release are equally valued; and (2) rats willingly share food with their social partner, even if it comes at a cost to the individual.
+The present experiment was designed to replicate and extend some key conditions described by Ben-Ami Bartal and colleagues (2011), in which rats chose between social release and food.
+The present research focused on two main findings from that study and their related conclusions: (1) rats chose food and social release with similar latencies, and therefore, food and social release are equally valued; and (2) rats willingly share food with their social partner, even if it comes at a cost to the individual.
 Taken together, these findings provide key support for the authors’ claims of altruistic food sharing.
-Because occurrences of such unreciprocated food sharing are rare in the published literature, they warrant further scrutiny.
+Because occurrences of such unreciprocated food sharing are rare in the published literature (Clutton-Brock 2009), they warrant further scrutiny.

 With respect to the first claim of equal reward value of social release and food, we found that relative value of food and social release varied systematically across conditions.
-More specifically, when food and social motivation were low (unrestricted homecage access outside the session) and food quantity was high (4-5 pellets per trial), food and social release were chosen about equally often (Conditions 4-6), consistent with the Ben-Ami Bartal (2011) findings.
-When food motivation was high (restricted acccess to food outside the session), however, rats strongly preferred food over social release (Conditions 1-3).
+More specifically, when food and social motivation were both low (i.e. the focal rat had unrestricted homecage access to both the focal rat and to chow in their home cage) and food quantity was high (4-5 pellets per trial), food and social release were chosen about equally often (Conditions 4-6), consistent with the Ben-Ami Bartal (2011) findings.
+When food motivation was high (restricted access to food outside the session), however, rats clearly preferred food over social release (Conditions 1-3).
 This finding is consistent with the Hiura et al. (2018) findings, showing strong and reliable preference for food over social release when food is restricted outside the session (see also Blystad et al., 2019).
-Taken as a whole, then, the presents results show that relative preference between social and food is not invariant, but rather, is subject to reward and motivational variables (food quantity and overall food access).
+Taken as a whole, the presents results show that relative preference between social and food is not invariant, but rather, is subject to reward and motivational variables (food quantity and overall food access).
 The relative value of social release and food are always subject to these (and other) variables, and it would therefore be premature to draw broad conclusions about their relative value from sampling only a limited range of conditions.

 The changes in preference across manipulation of food quantity in the first three conditions were driven mainly by changes in the number of food choices per session.
 This is partly due to economic factors (i.e., because the number of pellets per choice was increasing across these conditions, fewer food choices were needed to maintain comparable levels of food consumption), and partly due to satiation.
-Given the low price (1 response) and the dozens of choice opportunities each session, rats were producing and consuming large numbers of sucrose pellets each session (xx-xx, across rats).
+Given the low price (1 response) and the dozens of choice opportunities each session, rats produced and consumed large numbers of sucrose pellets each session when chow in their home cage was restricted (37-284 pellets, across rats).
+By contrast, when home cage chow was unlimited and food motivation was low, subjects consumed substantially fewer pellets (16-107 pellets, across rats).
 And when coupled with unlimited food access outside the session in Condition 4, the procedures combined to produce conditions of low food need.
-Indeed, our rats had such an abundance of food, there was often food left at the end of the session (xx).
+Indeed, our rats had such an abundance of food, there was often food left at the end of the food collection periods of Phase 2 (up to 26% of all pellets in Condition 5), even if there was no restrained rat with which to share them.
 That rats did not consume rewards as highly valued as sucrose pellets suggests a high degree of satiation.